ece106/tomatocan/README.md

 Written job references:

 Upon completion of the first 10 weeks, Dr. Schaefer would be willing to serve as a reference for candidates to potential employers.
 There are several things to consider when working toward a written reference regarding employment skills:

-- 1. Skill level – Were you able to complete your agreed-upon tasks correctly
+1. Skill level – Were you able to complete your agreed-upon tasks correctly?
-- 2. Diligence – Did you complete all the tasks you agreed to do in a timely manner
+2. Diligence – Did you complete all the tasks you agreed to do in a timely manner?
-- 3. Commitment level – Did you take on meaningful tasks and continue with the program
+3. Commitment level – Did you take on meaningful tasks and continue with the program?

 For those who do not become one of the first 6: